This policy is for you if your chosen degree has a September 2022 start date.

-This policy is reviewed annually by the faculty’s committees, and any amendments made after the point of publication are summarised in the Version control section.
+This policy is reviewed annually by the faculty’s committees, and any amendments made after the point of publication will be summarised in the Version control section.

-Please see the School of Psychology webpages for the course list, typical entry requirements, and accepted qualifications.
+Please see the School of Healthcare website for the course list, typical entry requirements, and accepted alternative qualifications.

 Documentation and references

-Please refer to the University of Leeds Taught Admissions Policy.
+Please visit the corresponding section of the University of Leeds Taught Admissions Policy.

 Accreditation of Prior Learning

-Accredited Prior Learning (APL) is a process undertaken by the University in order to assess and, as appropriate, recognise prior experiential learning or prior certificated learning for academic purposes.
-For further information see the Advanced entry section of the University of Leeds Taught Admissions Policy.
+Accredited prior learning (APL) is a process undertaken by the University to assess and, as appropriate, recognise prior experiential learning or prior certificated learning for academic purposes.
+For further information, see the Advanced entry section of the University of Leeds Taught Admissions Policy.

 Application routes and deadlines